TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/Localization/Php.rst

 The :php:`$GLOBALS['LANG']` can be used to access the language service as instantiated :php:`\TYPO3\CMS\Core\Localization\LanguageService` class.
-The global LANG array is available, if a backend user has been initialized, in particular in the following contexts:
+The global :php:`LANG` array is available, if a backend user has been initialized, in particular in the following contexts:

 *   frontend: only if there is a logged-in backend user